 Rather than using it for ecommerce, Timberland makes use of this technology in its stores by giving shoppers a tablet that can be pressed against products and signage throughout the location.
 When the tablet is pressed against the chip, information about that product or offer is displayed on the tablet.
 Customers don't have to seek out store clerks for more information and can easily see the deals that are offered for each product.

 As shoppers continue to look up different items, the personalization software on the tablet begins to make product suggestions for the user based on their shopping history.
 This creates a more individualized experience for the customer as well as highlights products in your store that may not be very popular.

-Orvis is a sporting goods retailer who has won awards for its omni-channel strategy.
-How you might ask?
+Orvis is a sporting goods retailer that has won awards for its omni-channel strategy.
+How, you might ask?
 Orvis understands its target audience and knows the most effective ways to communicate with them.

 Orvis used first-party data to discover that its target audience consisted primarily of affluent customers who were age 50 and older.
 The company understood that while this demographic hasn't fully adopted digital technology yet, they have shown a genuine interest in using modern ecommerce tools.

 So to help, Orvis gave their employees tablets that had CRM and ecommerce tools pre-installed.
 These tools can order out-of-stock products to the store as well as charge customers for both online and in-store purchases.
 If customers need assistance with a product, they can find a rep and use their tablet to learn more about an offer.

 While this not only improves customer experience, Orvis's marketing team also benefits from the information they gather from customers.
 The CRM tools on the tablet record customer information so that employees can recognize loyal customers when they walk into a store.
 Employees record their shopping habits and purchase history, giving more insights to their marketing teams who are looking to deliver a more effective offer.